khiba-k/khiba-k/README.md

 - 📚🖥️ Studying software development at Holberton Lesotho
 - 👯 Open to any shell and C-related collaborations.
-- 🤔 Have any advice in this field ?
+- 🤔 Have any advice in this field?
 I'm all ears.</br>

-- 📫 You can reach out to me on khibak04@gmail.com
+- 📫 You can reach out to me at khibakoenane@gmail.com
 <!-- -  ⚡ Fun fact: I am deep into the self-help world. -->